junxit/us-congress-bills-117/metadata.md

 - 2022-06-07 — Placed on the Union Calendar, Calendar No. 268.
 - 2022-06-07 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-354.
 - 2022-06-07 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-354.
+- 2022-09-19 — Considered under suspension of the rules. (consideration: CR H7927-7930)
+- 2022-09-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4330.
+- 2022-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-19 — Ms. Jackson Lee moved to suspend the rules and pass the bill, as amended.
+- 2022-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7927-7928)
+- 2022-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.